Bruce Willis: 2000s

 On April 12, 2007, he appeared again, this time wearing a Sanjaya Malakar wig.
 On his June 25, 2007, appearance, he wore a mini-wind turbine on his head to accompany a joke about his own fictional documentary titled An Unappealing Hunch (a wordplay on An Inconvenient Truth).
 Willis also appeared in Japanese Subaru Legacy television commercials.
 Tying in with this, Subaru did a limited run of Legacys, badged "Subaru Legacy Touring Bruce", in honor of Willis.

-Willis has appeared in five films with Samuel L. Jackson (National Lampoon's Loaded Weapon 1, Pulp Fiction, Die Hard with a Vengeance, Unbreakable, and Glass) and both actors were slated to work together in Black Water Transit, before dropping out.
+Willis has appeared in five films with Samuel L. Jackson (1993's National Lampoon's Loaded Weapon 1, 1994's Pulp Fiction, 1995's Die Hard with a Vengeance, 2000's Unbreakable, and 2019's Glass) and both actors were slated to work together in Black Water Transit, before dropping out.
 Willis also worked with his eldest daughter, Rumer, in the 2005 film Hostage.
-In 2007, he appeared in the thriller Perfect Stranger, opposite Halle Berry, the crime/drama film Alpha Dog, opposite Sharon Stone, and reprised his role as John McClane in Live Free or Die Hard.
-Subsequently, he appeared in the films What Just Happened and Surrogates, based on the comic book of the same name.
+In 2006, he appeared in the crime/drama film Alpha Dog, opposite Sharon Stone.
+In 2007, he appeared in the thriller Perfect Stranger, opposite Halle Berry, and reprised his role as John McClane in Live Free or Die Hard.
+Subsequently, he appeared in the films What Just Happened (2008) and Surrogates (2009), based on the comic book of the same name.

 Willis was slated to play U.S. Army general William R. Peers in director Oliver Stone's Pinkville, a drama about the investigation of the 1968 My Lai massacre.
 However, due to the 2007 Writers Guild of America strike, the film was canceled.
 Willis appeared on the 2008 Blues Traveler album North Hollywood Shootout, giving a spoken word performance over an instrumental blues rock jam on the track "Free Willis (Ruminations from Behind Uncle Bob's Machine Shop)".
 In early 2009, he appeared in an advertising campaign to publicize the insurance company Norwich Union's change of name to Aviva.